-By avoiding the lousy LDL cholesterols, which can clog and harden the arteries, we can improve our health significantly.
+We can improve our health significantly by avoiding the lousy LDL cholesterols, which can clog and harden the arteries.

 "Based on the Katan equation, the lower dietary cholesterol content of nonmeat diets than of animal protein diets would be predicted to reduce total LDL cholesterol by 0.08 and 0.07 mmol/L, respectively, suggesting that the cholesterol-lowering effect of the nonmeat diets may, in part, be attributed to their lower dietary cholesterol content." - American Journal of Clinical Nutrition

-Almost all plant-based protein sources are lower in fat and calories compared to animal protein.
+Almost all plant-based protein sources are lower in fat and calories than animal protein.
 So naturally, swapping animal protein for plant-based protein will reduce your overall calorie intake.

 It also contains a lot of fiber, keeping you fuller for longer.
 In contrast, animal protein contains no fiber.

-Studies have consistently shown that individuals consuming greater fiber have lower body weights than individuals who consume lesser amounts.
+Studies have consistently shown that individuals consuming greater fiber have lower body weights than those consuming lesser amounts.

 A study was done in 2013 in South Carolina to determine the effect of plant-based diets on weight loss.
-After 6 months of a vegan diet, this group showed the most weight loss.
+After six months of a vegan diet, this group showed the most weight loss.

-Some studies and research have suggested that a plant-based diet could aid in cancer prevention to some degree.
+Some studies have suggested that a plant-based diet could aid in cancer prevention to some degree.

 Red and processed meats have been identified as increasing the risk of some cancers.
 And by removing these from the diet and replacing it with plant-based protein sources, you are automatically reducing your chances of getting cancer.